BBreiden/stromzaehler/Sensor/README.md

 # Sensor

-Sensor contains the sketch to program the ESP.
+Sensor contains the sketches to program the ESP.